They Shoot Horses, Don't They? (film): Plot

-Robert Syverton is a homeless man who recalls the events leading to an unstated crime.
-As a boy, he saw a horse break its leg, and it was then shot and put out of misery.
-Years later, in the Great Depression, he wanders into a dance marathon that is about to begin in the shabby ballroom near the Pacific Ocean on the Santa Monica Pier.
-Couples are competing for a prize of $1,500 in silver dollars, and hope to be spotted by Hollywood celebrities and talent scouts in the audience.
-Robert is recruited by Rocky, the contest's promoter and emcee, as the substitute partner of a selfish woman Gloria Beatty, after her previous partner is disqualified for bronchitis.
+Robert Syverton, a homeless man, recalls the events leading to an unstated crime.
+As a boy, he witnessed a horse that had broken its leg being shot to 'put it out of its misery'.
+Years later, during the Great Depression, he wanders into a dance marathon that is about to begin in a shabby ballroom on the Santa Monica Pier.
+Couples are competing for a $1,500 cash prize and hoping to be spotted by Hollywood celebrities and talent scouts in the audience.
+Robert is recruited by Rocky, the contest's promoter and emcee, to be the partner of a world-weary, bitter young woman named Gloria Beatty, after her previous partner is disqualified for bronchitis.
+Other contestants include retired sailor Harry Kline, emotionally fragile aspiring London actress Alice, her partner and aspiring actor Joel, impoverished farmer James, and James's pregnant wife Ruby.

-The other marathon contestants include retired sailor Harry Kline, emotionally fragile aspiring London actress Alice, her partner and aspiring actor Joel, impoverished farmer James, and his pregnant wife Ruby.
-Early in the marathon, the weaker pairs are eliminated quickly, and Rocky observes the vulnerabilities of the stronger contestants and exploits them for the audience's amusement.
-The arena uses quack doctors to cover up the extreme physical and mental damage to the participants.
-Frayed nerves are exacerbated by the theft of one of Alice's dresses, especially when Rocky uses it to create artificial drama and entertain the audience, and Gloria's displeasure at the attention that Alice receives from Robert.
-Robert ends up pairing off with Alice, and Gloria takes Joel as her partner and switches to Harry after Joel leaves for a job.
+Early in the marathon, the weaker pairs are eliminated quickly.
+Rocky observes the vulnerabilities of stronger contestants and exploits them for the audience's amusement.
+The arena uses quack doctors to cover up the extreme physical and mental damage to participants.
+Frayed nerves are exacerbated by the theft of one of Alice's dresses (by Rocky, as he later reveals) and Gloria's displeasure over the attention Robert shows Alice.
+Robert ends up pairing off with Alice, and Gloria takes Joel as her partner, switching to Harry after Joel leaves for a job.